Cipulot/CorneECRevival/README.md

 Left half of Corne EC Revival Rev1.

+## **DEPRECATED**

+Please be advised that this project has been deprecated, and as of now, it is no longer supported.
+Regrettably, assistance or help cannot be provided for this deprecated project.
+The firmware is no longer targeting QMK main, and uses propositions that are now no lonfer working, making the project unusable.

+The newer version, Corne EC, will have lots of new feature and will be run as a proper project that you can buy and enjoy right away.

 ## Introduction

 The Corne EC Revival is my personal effort to revive the original Corne ECWL by [sekigon-gonnoc](https://github.com/sekigon-gonnoc).